Spriet0234/MeetingScribe-BotSDK/summarizer/asr-data/summaries/demo-1.md

 ## Summary

 The team had a quick sync to confirm the shipping of the beta version on Monday.
-Bob will update the documentation by Friday, and Carol raised a risk regarding the timing of the infrastructure migration.
+Bob will update the documentation, and Carol will verify the staging environment.

 ## Decisions
 - {'decision': 'Ship beta on Monday'}

 ## Action Items
 - Bob: Update the documentation (due: Friday)
-- Carol: Verify staging
+- Carol: Verify staging environment

 ## Risks
-- {'description': 'Infrastructure migration timing', 'owner': 'Carol'}
+- {'risk': 'Infrastructure migration timing'}